The Most Expensive Upcoming F1 Races in 2023

 Most Expensive Formula 1 Races In 2023

-Further down on the list, the Azerbaijan Grand Prix in Baku (28 to 30 April) comes in fourth with a total average cost of £3,064 (THB126,889) for the weekend.
+Further down on the list, the Azerbaijan Grand Prix in Baku (28 to 30 April) comes in fourth with a total average cost of £3,064 for the weekend.
 The top five closes with the Saudi Arabian GP which will take place from the 17th to the 19th of March in Jeddah.
-Average costs for the weekend to attend this Formula 1 race will cost £2,716 (THB112,477).
+Average costs for the weekend to attend this Formula 1 race will cost £2,716.

 In case you’re wondering where Singapore ranks on the list of most expensive Formula 1 Grand Prix races of 2023, well it comes in at number nine.
-The average price to attend the Singapore Grand Prix from 15-17 September is SGD2,931 (THB75,038).
+The average price to attend the Singapore Grand Prix from 15-17 September is SGD2,931.

 (Main image: Abed Ismail/Pexels; featured image: Hanson Lu/Unsplash)